StevenJL/periodoxical/README.md

 ## Usage

+##### Example 1
-**Example 1:** As a Ruby dev, I want to generate all the datetimes blocks of 9:00AM - 10:30AM and 2:00PM - 2:30PM, on Mondays, Wednesdays, and Thursdays, between the dates of May 23, 2024 and June 12, 2024, inclusive.
+As a Ruby dev, I want to generate all the datetimes blocks of 9:00AM - 10:30AM and 2:00PM - 2:30PM, on Mondays, Wednesdays, and Thursdays, between the dates of May 23, 2024 and June 12, 2024, inclusive.
 This can be represented visually as:

 <div align="center">
   <img width="558" alt="Screenshot 2024-05-28 at 10 55 45 PM" src="https://github.com/StevenJL/periodoxical/assets/2191808/e92fc6ff-03fd-44ed-a955-d3a0dd0f5d0a">